-Figure 4: Choosing File Associations Click on Next.
+Figure 7: Choosing File Associations Now click on Install.
 This will complete the setup.
 It will ask if you want to run CLion.
 Say Yes.

 3 Running CLion for the first time Once you have installed CLion, you can run it.
 There is a bit of setup to do when we run CLion for the very first time.
 This is mostly the same on all platforms.
 For Windows, there is an extra setup to get a Unix based C++ compiler installed, but the CLion Wizard will guide you through it.
 When we first run CLion, it will ask if we would like to import settings.
 You will see the following dialog box.

-Figure 5: Importing Setting Choose "Do Not Import Settings".
+Figure 8: Importing Setting Choose "Do Not Import Settings".
 Click OK.
-It will noiw ask you to activate your CLion License.
-Put in the Username and Password for the JetBrains account you created.
-Click on Activate

-Figure 6: Activate your license It will ask you to choose a theme.
+It will ask you to accept the User Agreement.
+Read through the user agreement, if you desire to do so, and then check the box confirming that you Agree.
+Click on "Continue".
+It will ask if you would like to send usage statistics to JetBrains.
+Choose whichever option (Send/Don't Send) that you are comfortable with.
+It will ask you to choose a theme.
 Pick one that you like.

-Figure 7: Choose a Theme Click on Next: Toolchains.
+Figure 9: Choose a Theme Click on Next: Toolchains.
 This is where the paths diverge for Mac and Windows machines.

 3.1 For Macs / Linux Machines Macs and Linux Machines most likely already have working installations of the C++ compiler, the make utility and a version of the GDB debugger.
 CLion should be able to automatically detect these.
-You should see a screen that looks like this:
+You should see a screen that looks like this, with different numbers next to CMake and GDB:

-Figure 8: Toolchains Click on OK.
+Figure 10: Toolchains Click on OK.
 Your setup is now complete.